 What is Making Tax Digital?

-Download our free Making Tax Digital summary report which gives our recommendation about the upcoming introduction of Making Tax Digital and how to get your business ready.
-Download report
+Download our free Making Tax Digital summary report which gives our recommendation about the introduction of Making Tax Digital and how to get your business ready.

 The Making Tax Digital summary report covers three key areas:

-1. The upcoming Making Tax Digital for VAT policy being implemented by HMRC on behalf of the UK Government on 1st April 2019, and how we have the knowledge and experience to enable us to expertly provide support.
+- Making Tax Digital for VAT policy that was implemented by HMRC on behalf of the UK Government on 1st April 2019, and this guide shows how we have the knowledge and experience to enable us to expertly provide support.

 This is the first policy of its nature, but in the long term, it is likely that the Government will work towards all reporting being undertaken directly from compliant accounting software e.g. personal tax returns.